- Master’s or an Educational Specialist Degrees, with optional emphasis areas in Online Learning, or Technology in Schools

 - Technology in Schools Emphasis (MS) (EdSp)

-Please contact Dr. Jane Howland, Program Coordinator, for current information.
+Please contact Dr. Cindy Dudenhoffer, Learning Technologies and Library and Information Science Program Coordinator, for current information.

 During the Fall of 2016 our Online Educator Graduate Certificate was endorsed by Association for Educational Communications and Technology (AECT).